Update the Time on Windows XP

 It’s because many time servers have access rules, they are only available to people in a particular area or other organizational affiliations.

-Once you have entered your list of servers you need to enter the following at the command prompt:
+Once you have entered your list of servers you need to enter the following at the command prompt to finalize changes to your Windows XP time settings:

 W32tm /config /update